 To make it easier for you to start experimenting, here are the most important tools.
-Keep in mind they are all WIP and experimental right now, though.

 So, what happens to Vue 2, and how will migration be handled?
 There will be one last release for version 2 which backports compatible Vue 3 features and adds deprecation warnings for breaking changes.